Living-Angenome-Lexicon/living-angenome-lexicon/Living-Angenome-Lexicon-V0-1-0.md

 - Thai: *การผสมผสาน* (kaan phà-sŏm phà-săan) – the blending or integration of elements

+## Entropic Consciousness
-##Entropic Consciousness – Awareness as a shaping force in the arc of entropy.
+*Awareness as a shaping force in the arc of entropy.*

 - **Spelling**: Entropic Consciousness
 - **Latin Root**: *entropia* (from Greek *entropē*, “a turning toward”) + *conscientia* (“knowing with”)